scteisbe/sctemobile/README.md

 ![alt text](https://raw.githubusercontent.com/scteisbe/sctemobile/master/resources/ios/icon/icon-72%402x.png "CORTEX Mobile")

 ## Background
 This is a hybrid app developed using the Ionic 1 framework.
+Ionic 2 wasn't ready when this project was started.
+Ignore the warnings about upgrading the tools...at least as of Oct 2016, the backwards compatibility is not perfect e.g. when creating splashscreen and icon resources.

 You don't need a Mac to do any of the development work, but you _do_ need one in order to upload a new binary to the App Store (Android can be done entirely from PC).
 As you'll see below, Ionic Deploy lets you do most app changes without going through the App Store i.e. without a Mac.
 If you're reading this because you need to update the app, probably the thing you want is Ionic Deploy.

 ## Install the tools